phronmophobic/llama.clj/README.md

 ## "Roadmap"

+- [ ] Add convenience namespace for obtaining and using models.
 - [ ] Pure clojure implementation for mirostatv2 and other useful samplers.
 - [ ] Provide reasonable default implementations for generating responses larger than the context size.
 - [ ] Update llama.cpp to [support gguf format](https://github.com/phronmophobic/llama.clj/issues/8)